opnfv/compass4nfv/docs/release/installation/offline-deploy.rst

 Offline Deploy
 ==============

-Compass4nfv uses offline approuch to deploy cluster and support complete offline deployment on a jumphost without access internet.
+Compass4nfv uses offline approach to deploy cluster and support complete offline deployment on a jumphost without access internet.
 Here is the offline deployment
-instuction:
+instruction:

 Preparation for offline deploy
 ------------------------------